McKean-Vlasov SDEs with Local Distributional Interactions: Well-Posedness and Entropy-Cost Estimates: Main results

 \subsection{Well-posedness}

 To solve \eqref{E0}, we make the following assumptions where the drift is Lipschitz continuous in distribution under the $\|\cdot\|_{\dd,k*}$ distance.
-To cancel the singularity in small times caused by \eqref{Hypin}, we allow the drift decaying with rate $t^\tau$ for some $\tau>0$, which can be dropped (i.e. $\tau=0$) by a time-shift argument of the drift as shown in the proof of Theorem \ref{T0}(3).
+To cancel the singularity in small times caused by \eqref{Hypin}, we allow the drift vanishing at $t=0$ with rate $t^\kk$ for some $\kk\ge 0$.

 \beg{enumerate} \item[{\bf (A)}] Let $1\le k \le \infty$ and $\dd, \kk\in [0,\infty)$.
 There exists increasing $K: (0,\infty)\to [1,\infty)$ such that

 hold for any $t\in (0,\infty),\ x\in \R^d,\ \mu,\nu\in \scr P_{\dd,k*}.$ \end{enumerate}